-&lt;sup>59 The PO should use his or her judgment and consider the complexity of the facility in determining whether to begin the review process earlier.
-In deciding whether to renew or recompete, the PO should consider that the National Science Board's strong
+65 The PO should use his or her judgment and consider the complexity of the facility in determining whether to begin the review process earlier.

-&lt;sup>60 In deciding whether to renew or recompete, the PO should consider that the National Science Board's strong support for the principle that expiring awards are to be recompeted unless it is judged to be in the best interest of U.S. science and engineering not to do so.
-Management of Federally Funded Research and Development Centers (FFRDCs) cannot be renewed or terminated until a comprehensive review is performed.
-The review should meet the requirements outlined in the Federal Acquisition Regulations ("FAR" - Part 35.017-4, Reviewing FFRDCs): An FFRDC review should include the following: (1) An examination of the sponsor's special technical needs and mission requirements that are performed by the FFRDC to determine if and at what level they continue to exist; (2)
+66 In deciding whether to renew or recompete, the PO should consider that the National Science Board has expressed its preference for recompeting all awards periodically.
+Awards may be renewed without recompetition or with only limited competition if there is sufficient justification; e.g., facilities or facility sites with special features that preclude relocation or recompetition, or partnership-related complexities that prevent recompetition.
+Federally Funded Research and Development Centers (FFRDCs) cannot be renewed or terminated until a comprehensive review is performed.
+The review should meet the requirements outlined in the Federal Acquisition Regulations ("FAR" - Part 35.017-4, Reviewing FFRDCs): An FFRDC review should include the following: (1) An examination of the sponsor's special technical needs and mission requirements that are performed by the FFRDC to determine if and at what level they continue to exist; (2) Consideration of alternative sources to meet the sponsor's needs; (3) An assessment of the efficiency and effectiveness of the FFRDC in meeting the sponsor's needs, including the FFRDC's ability to maintain its objectivity, independence, quick response capability, currency in its field(s) of expertise, and familiarity with the needs of its sponsor; (4) An assessment of the adequacy of the FFRDC management in ensuring a cost-effective operation; and (5) A determination that the criteria for establishing the FFRDC continue to be satisfied and that the sponsoring agreement is in compliance with FAR 35.017-1.

-In most cases of recompetition, the managing organization of a facility is required to compete with other organizations for continuation of the management of the facility.
-In the event that a decision is made to recompete or to terminate support for a facility, the PO will give the incumbent awardee as much notice as possible, but not less than one year, so that all necessary arrangements to transfer (in the case of unsuccessful recompetition) or terminate obligations to vendors and employees can be planned and implemented.
+incumbent Awardee as much notice as possible, but not less than one year, so that all necessary arrangements to transfer (in the case of unsuccessful recompetition) or terminate obligations to vendors and employees can be planned and implemented.

-The PO analyzes the costs and benefits of the facility, taking into consideration the following issues.
+The PO analyzes the costs and benefits of the facility, taking into consideration the following issues:

-- How much does the community need the facility, and is the community strong and actively engaged in utilizing it? - Is the facility meeting the research and education goals and objectives originally proposed? - Will meeting the goals and objectives place the United States in a leading position within the research areas served by the facility? - Is the facility a high priority of the field, as established by long-range planning? - Is the facility operating in an efficient and cost-effective manner, or are there alternative, more efficient and cost-effective ways to meet the need? - What research opportunities and education opportunities elsewhere are being lost by continued support of this facility?
+- How much does the community need the facility, and is the community strong and actively engaged in utilizing it? - Is the facility meeting the research and education goals and objectives originally proposed? - Will meeting the goals and objectives place the United States in a leading position within the research areas served by the facility? - Is the facility a high priority of the field, as established by long-range planning? - Is the facility operating in an efficient and cost-effective manner, or are there alternative, more efficient and cost-effective ways to meet the need? - What research opportunities and education opportunities elsewhere are being lost by continued support of this facility? - The extent to which the facility has been reaching its annual performance goals and the reasons for not meeting goals.